Japan

 Policy Spotlight

 The Japanese government highlights five key categories (nine areas) as its core strategic focus in the updated strategy.
-These areas were selected based on two criteria: 1) the market is both rapidly growing and sufficiently large, and 2) Japanese companies are believed to have technological advantages in these sectors.
+These areas were selected based on two criteria: 1) the market is rapidly growing and sufficiently large, and 2) Japanese companies are believed to have technological advantages in these sectors.

 The key areas include: